Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: Methods

 The canonical form in Eq.~\eqref{canonical_form} decomposes the stochastic motion into three fundamental components: dissipative dynamics, conservative (non-dissipative) dynamics, and the stochastic potential $\phi$.
-The presence of a non-zero transverse matrix $\mathbf{A}(\mathbf{q})$ (or, equivalently, $\mathbf{Q}(\mathbf{q})$) in this decomposition is the signature of dynamics that violate detailed balance, indicating a nonequilibrium state.
-The equivalence between Eqs.~\eqref{SDE_form} and \eqref{canonical_form} guarantees the existence of a stochastic potential $\phi$ for any process described by an SDE.
-After extracting $\mathbf{f}$ and $\mathbf{D}$ from trajectories, a central question arises: How can the dynamics be decomposed according to Eq.~\eqref{canonical_form} and, specifically, how can the stochastic potential $\phi$ be reconstructed?
+The equivalence between Eqs.~\eqref{SDE_form} and \eqref{canonical_form} suggests the existence of a stochastic potential $\phi$ for any process described by an SDE.
+After extracting $\mathbf{f}$ and $\mathbf{D}$ from trajectories, a central task remains: How can we decompose the dynamics according to Eq.~\eqref{canonical_form}, specifically, can we obtain the stochastic potential $\phi(\mathbf{q})$?